-- New Caledonia’s Hienghene Sport to make history at the upcoming Club World Cup
+- New Caledonia’s Hienghene Sport to make history at the 2019 Club World Cup

-- They will be the first non-New Zealand OFC club since PNG's Hekari United in 2010
+- They will be first non-New Zealand OFC club since PNG's Hekari United in 2010

 - Football boasts a long and colourful history in the Melanesian nation